annamkov/annamkov.github.io/README.md

 ![screenshot](https://media3.giphy.com/media/wkwZ2ffx6dHOlZMwJ1/giphy.gif)

 ## Step 1: Register for Github
 Github is a website used to store files.
 The files for a project are stored in what is called a repository.
 You will use Github to store the files required to host your website.
 Why use Github?
 Github is a version control system, which means that it keeps track of changes made to files and maintains a record of all previous versions.
 The content in your repository will always be up-to-date and easy to manage because you will not have to keep manual track of files.
 Github also makes for a seamless collaborative environment.
 The official, up-to-date version of a project is placed in a master branch, and each user that wants to makes changes works on a copy of the master in a new, separate branch.
-This way, users can independently edit files at the same time, and Github will take care of merging the changes made by multiple users to the master branch.
+This way, multiple users can independently edit files at the same time, and Github will take care of merging the changes to the master branch.
 - Register on [github.com](github.com)

 ## Step 2: Set up a Repository for Github Pages